scriptin/jmdict-simplified/node/packages/jmdict-simplified-loader/README.md

 npm install @scriptin/jmdict-simplified-loader
 ```

-This method works with server only, and allows you to import JSON files
+This library is server-only, and allows you to import JSON files
 (e.g. load into a database) using a streaming JSON parse
 with a simple event API,  which doesn't load the whole file into memory.

+This library handles JMdict, JMnedict and Kanjidic dictionary JSON files.
+There are also JSON files for Kradfile and Radkfile, but those are small
+enough to be fully loaded into memory, thus don't need a streaming parser.

 You can also install the TypeScript types: